nalmadi/fix8/README.md

     >- Right-click on `fix8` and select `open.`
     >- A message that reads `fix8.app can't be opend because Apple cannot check it for malicious software.` click on open to run Fix8.
     >- First run takes a couple of minutes for the files to be scanned, please be patient.
+Running the app after that will take less than five seconds.
     >- Enjoy!

 - Datasets: